-Your day starts and ends at this unique piece, so we show you how to replace a bathroom vanity with ease.
+Your day starts and ends at this unique piece, so we show you how to install a new bathroom vanity with ease.

 Choose a New Model

 The most important question to consider when you’re planning how to install a bathroom vanity: What will fit?
 If you’re replacing an existing bathroom vanity, measure its height, width, and depth, noting if you have room to gain in any direction, or any existing features (such as mirrors, outlets, or doorways) to work around.
 Measure the location of your drain, too.
 Keep those measurements close when you’re on the hunt for a new one.
 To save time, filter your search by dimensions on retailers’ websites.
 Ideally, choose one that extends all the way to the wall—leaving small gaps means stuff will inevitably fall into that space.

 Note: To comply with standard building codes, the edge of your vanity must be at least 18 inches from the center of the toilet.

 With open legs and finished sides, freestanding vanities usually include a countertop and sink and often look like a piece of furniture—they’re great for small spaces.
 Built-in vanities look like base cabinets, run all the way to the floor and wall, and generally have more counter and under-sink storage.
 With these pieces, countertops and sinks are sold separately.
 Going from built-in to freestanding?
 You may need to know how to patch or replace floors when you remove a bathroom vanity.

 A single vanity is between 18 and 48 inches wide.
 Double vanities can range from 48 to 72 inches.
 If you plan to add or subtract a sink within your vanity’s existing footprint, call a plumber to reroute plumbing.